thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 ### list_local_deployments

-The list_local_deployments call adds functionality for the ListLocalDeployments IPC command.
+The list_local_deployments call provides functionality equivalent to the ListLocalDeployments GG IPC command.
 It returns the status of the last 10 local deployments.

 - [ggdeploymentd-bus-listlocaldeployments-1] This call has no parameters.

 ### subscribe_to_component_updates

-The subscribe_to_component_updates call adds functionality for the SubscribeToComponentUpdates IPC command.
+The subscribe_to_component_updates call provides functionality equivalent to the SubscribeToComponentUpdates GG IPC command.
 A component making this call will be notified before the deployment service updates the component.
 Components will not be notified of any updates during a local deployment.